thisistimothychen/umd-dining-tracker/README.md

   - Nutritional comparison graphs (e.g. for different foods)
 - Health apps/Fitbit integration
 - Meal combinations and suggestions based on what other people get
+- Planning out your meals ahead of time